Marriage Separation - What You Need To Know

 relationships and interests and above all look after your grooming and diet.

 After the initial shock of marriage separation most individuals will under go a period of self

 analysis.
-They will normally wonder what they could have done differently to avoid the break up and whether they
+They will normally wonder what they could have done differently to avoid the separation and whether they

 were a major contributor to it.

 They may even wonder if they married the right person in the first place.
 What really attracted

 them to each other initially?
 Were they ever compatible?
 Did either one of them change for the worse during their

 There are many questions one could ask themselves in the pursuit of a reason for marriage